 4..
-Isabel: She wasd born at Gloucester in 1214 and married at Worms 15, 20 or 25 July 1235 Friedrich or Frederick II, King of romans, 1212-20, Holy roman Emperor 1220-50l King of Jerusalem and Sicily, Duke of Apulia, Prince of Capua, son and heir of Heinrich VI, Holy Roman Emperor (etc.).
+Isabel: She was born at Gloucester in 1214 and married at Worms 15, 20 or 25 July 1235 Friedrich or Frederick II, King of Romans, 1212-20, Holy roman Emperor 1220-50l King of Jerusalem and Sicily, Duke of Apulia, Prince of Capua, son and heir of Heinrich VI, Holy Roman Emperor (etc.).
 He was born at Jesi 26 Dec 1194.
 They had two children.
 Joan died in childbirth at Foggia 1 Dec 1241 and was buried at Andria Cathedral.
 He died at Fiorentino Castle in Lucera 13 Dec 1250.

 They had four children:

 Margaretha of Hohenstaufen was born in Feb 1237 and married before Feb 1254 by contract dated 1245 Albrecht II of Meissen, nicknamed the Degenerate.
 He was born in 1240.
 They had three sons Heinrich, Friedrich I, and Dietrich or Dietzmann; and two daughters Margaretha and Agnes (married wife of Heinrich I, Duke of Braunschweig-Gruebenhagen).
 Margaretha died at Frankfurt 8 Aug 1279 and was buried in Frankfurt.
 Albrecht II died at Erfurt 13 Nov 1315.